Perceptive-Care-Systems/perceptive-api/README.md

 ## API Examples

-Here are a few examples of how to use the API to ember our assistant into your chat platform.
+Here are a few examples of how to use the API to embed our assistant into your chat platform.

-It's not a comprehensive description of the API, if you want a complete description of all the available mutations and fields, that can be found in the [API explorer](https://perceptive.care/graphql/).
+It's not a comprehensive description of the API, if you want an API reference, that can be found in the [API explorer](https://perceptive.care/graphql/).

 ### Create encounter